realhuman101/AWP/README.md

 AWP
 ```

 A GUI will then appear.
+You can use this GUI to interact with the model, predicting with weather data from [the Hong Kong Observatory API](https://www.hko.gov.hk/en/weatherAPI/doc/files/HKO_Open_Data_API_Documentation.pdf) or choose to manually input the data yourself.

-> These instructions are not yet completed, and will be completed soon.
+To view a demo of the GUI itself, you can watch the video [here](https://youtu.be/Q6VV1mRQrMY).

 ## Datasets